-Dr. De Marco is a fellowship-trained neuropsychologist within IGEA Brain and Spine.
+Dr. De Marco is a fellowship-trained neuropsychologist within IGEA Brain, Spine & Orthopedics.
 Dr. De Marco obtained his doctorate in Clinical Psychology from Yeshiva University, Ferkauf Graduate School of Psychology.

 Dr. De Marco completed his predoctoral internship at the Coatesville VA Medical Center and then went on to complete a 2-year postdoctoral fellowship in Neuropsychology at the University of Virginia (UVa) where he served as Chief Fellow.
 Dr. De Marco stayed on faculty at UVa from 2012 to 2016 before returning to New Jersey.

 He then established the Neuropsychology Service within St. Luke’s University Health Network’s Center for Neuroscience, where he served as Director of Neuropsychology and Adjunct Clinical Assistant Professor within the department of Neurology of the Lewis Katz School of Medicine, Temple University, until joining IGEA in the summer, 2018.

 Dr. De Marco’s experience includes assessing the neurocognitive, emotional, and behavioral sequelae of a wide range of neurological and neurosurgical disorders, including: epilepsy, traumatic brain injury, sports-related concussion, Parkinson’s disease and other movement disorders, multiple sclerosis, Alzheimer’s disease and other memory disorders, and stroke and vascular disease, along with general medical conditions.